adiredri/PythonLibraries/README.md

 This repository was built as a practical exercise and personal reference while learning Python data libraries.
 It is structured to allow easy navigation, testing, and review of concepts across notebooks.
-Each notebook is standalone and can be run interactively via Jupyter or Colab.

 ---